contractautomataproject/ContractAutomataLib/README.md

 lazy, accordingly in their orchestration the urgent request is served before the lazy one.

-FMCAT exploits FMCAÂ , and in particular it uses results from Supervisory Control TheoryÂ  to build a safe orchestration of services as the *most permissive controller* (mpc) of the composition of FMCA.
+FMCAT exploits FMCA , and in particular it uses results from Supervisory Control Theory  to build a safe orchestration of services as the *most permissive controller* (mpc) of the composition of FMCA.
 Permitted and necessary actions are interpreted as controllable and uncontrollable actions,